Our Nation Needs Women in Energy

-The long-term outlook for our industry is strong.
-With the support of positive government action — such as expanding access to resources, allowing infrastructure projects to move forward, and approving export applications — we could even see accelerated growth in the years ahead.
+The long-term outlook for women in energy industry is strong.
+With the support of positive government action , such as expanding access to resources, allowing infrastructure projects to move forward, and approving export applications , we could even see accelerated growth in the years ahead.

 Putting Out the Welcome Mat

 Bringing more women into the energy industry isn’t just the right thing to do.
 It also makes good business sense to draw talent from the largest pool possible.
 As Jack Gerard, energy industry leader and president and CEO of the American Petroleum Institute, puts it, “This nation will not be able to fulfill its potential as a global energy leader without more hands on deck, particularly minority and female workers.”

 All of us — women and men alike — can make this case, especially when we meet young women who have just graduated from high school or college, or women who are considering career changes or returning to the workforce.

 According to recent research, the following points are especially meaningful to women considering careers in the energy industry:

 • Average industry pay is nearly $50,000 more annually than other industries.
 Though important, high salary is just one factor.
 Energy industry jobs also generally provide good healthcare benefits, flexibility, and a welcome work-life balance.